Babbili/go-llm-app/README.md

 ```

 > I chose `Gemma3` which is a capable model from Google that can run on a single GPU or TPU.
-It's multimodal able to process both text and images, available in 1B, 4B, 12B, and 27B parameter sizes.
+It's multimodal, able to process both text and images, available in 1B, 4B, 12B, and 27B parameter sizes.
 It excels at tasks like **summarization**, question answering, content creation, reasoning, translation, and visual understanding.